lukso-network/docs/docs/learn/key-manager/get-controller-permissions.md

 :::

-In this guide, you will learn how to retrieve the list of controller addresses that have some permissions on a Universal Profile.
-This will involve 2 steps:
+This guide shows how to retrieve the list of addresses that have some permissions on a Universal Profile.
+We commonly call these addresses **controllers**.

+Alongside each controller, Ww will also retrieve their associated permissions.
+All of this will involve 3 steps:

-- **retrieve all controller addresses** of a Universal Profile
+1. **retrieve all controller addresses** of a Universal Profile
-- **retrieve the permissions** of each controller address
+2. **retrieve the encoded permissions** of each controller.
+3. **decode these permissions** in a human readable way

 ![Get controller addresses](/img/standards/lsp6/lsp6-address-permissions-array.jpeg)